refinedev/refine/README.md

 ## About

-Refine offers lots of out-of-the box functionality for rapid development, without compromising extreme customizability.
+[**refine**](https://refine.dev/) offers lots of out-of-the box functionality for rapid development, without compromising extreme customizability.
 Use-cases include, but are not limited to *admin panels*, *B2B applications* and *dashboards*.

+## Documentation

+For more detailed information and usage, refer to the [refine documentation](https://refine.dev/docs/).

 ## Key features